ActivityWatch/docs/src/getting-started.rst

    If you are running GNOME 3 or another desktop environment that does not support system trays, or if for some reason Qt can't be used on your machine, read `Running on GNOME`.

 .. note::
-   If you are using a proxy, activitywatch will not work by default.
-To circumvent this you can set the environment variable ``HTTP_PROXY`` before starting aw-qt.
+   If you are using a proxy ActivityWatch might not work out of the box.
+To fix this you can set the environment variable ``NO_PROXY`` to include ``127.0.0.1`` before starting aw-qt.
 How to set an environment variable depends on your operating system, use Google if you are unsure how to do this.

 Autostart
 =========